 We also have a variety of study abroad options.
 Students on the BA or LLB Law degree courses can apply to transfer to one of our four-year law degree programmes.
 The practice is to transfer a select number of students who have successfully completed their first year of study.
 If you are successful, you will spend your third year studying at an overseas university.
 The courses available are:

 All our degrees are Qualifying Law Degrees allowing exemption from the whole of the Common Professional Examination (CPE)/Graduate Diploma in Law (GDL) of the Law Society and the Bar.

 Graduates wishing to qualify as barristers or solicitors may proceed directly to the vocational stage of legal training - for solicitors, the Legal Practice Course, and for barristers, the Bar Professional Training Course.

-A number of institutions offering these courses guarantee a place for Nottingham graduates with at least a lower second class degree.
+A number of institutions offering these courses guarantee a place for Nottingham graduates with at least a 2:2 degree.